-Green Dot is an active bystander training programme for staff and students.
-It equips them with the knowledge, skills, and confidence to identify, intervene and report sexual assault.
+Green Dot is an active bystander training programme focusing on sexual abuse, domestic abuse and harassment.
+It equips students and colleagues with the knowledge, skills, and confidence to identify, intervene and report power-based personal violence.

 What you will learn

 Through the programme you will learn the benefits of bystander intervention and the principles of being an active bystander in situations of power-based personal violence.

 Green Dot is not just a training programme but aims to change the culture of the institutions it works within.
 It gives staff the skills to train students, and it gives students the knowledge and confidence to challenge inappropriate behaviour in their academic and personal lives.

 The skills learned are not just applicable to incidences of power-based personal violence.
 They can be used in any situation that where there is a risk of escalation or harm.

 Training will be carried out by academic and professional staff at Westminster who have been trained and accredited within the programme.

 The below video is not part of the Green Dot programme, but showcases the role of an active bystander in a situation of power-based personal violence.

 Trigger warning: This video shows a fictional scenario leading up to a rape.
 It does not show the rape itself, but may be triggering to some people.
 Please take this into consideration before viewing the film.

 The Green Dot project offers training to students and staff, regardless of their position or year of study.